St. Dominic's Church

-The church has three halls: the deep and wide main hall is separated from the body of the church by a solid brick-built arch.
+The St. Dominic's Church has three halls: the deep and wide main hall is separated from the body of the church by a solid brick-built arch.
 Its chapiter is divided into three layers from upper to lower and each layer is partitioned from door and window by columns of different styles.
-The top of the church is composed of triangular fins.
+The top of St. Dominic's Church is composed of triangular fins.
 This is Baroque style of seventeenth century churches which was influenced by both Portuguese and Spanish styles.
 The ceiling inside is covered with decorative patterns amongst which a crown pattern is significant just above the main altar which is decorated with white plaster reliefs and corkscrew pillars.
 In the main altar stands the statue of “The Madonna Holding the Infant Christ”.
 The statue of Lady Fatima stands in the shrine, which has been approved to be displayed and worshiped in the church by the Diocesano de Macau since 1929.
-The Festival of Lady Fatima's statue traveling the streets starts from this church on May 13th every year.
+The Festival of Lady Fatima's statue traveling the streets starts from St. Dominic's Church on May 13th every year.

-St. Domingo's Church annually becomes one of the performing grounds of the annual 'Macau International Music Festival'.
+St. Dominic's Church annually becomes one of the performing grounds of the annual 'Macau International Music Festival'.
 Now, most of the concerts are held at this church which is usually open in the afternoon.
 Visitors can first press the doorbell and then enter it through the east side door.
-Then passing across a long aisle, you will come into the interior of the church.
+Then passing across a long aisle, you will come into the interior of St. Dominic's Church.
 Behind the main church building, there is a small museum containing famous marbles and legacies from St. Paul's Cathedral.

 Recommended Nearby Attractions: